walmartlabs/concord-website/docs/getting-started/concord-dsl.md

   - set:
       myVar: "xyz"

-  # will print "The main flow got xyz"
+  # will print "The default flow got xyz"
-  - log: "The main flow got ${myVar}"
+  - log: "The default flow got ${myVar}"

   # ...and then crash the process
   - ${misc.throwBpmnError('Boom!')}